Simplifying x * 3 * 7: A Deep Dive into Algebraic Expressions

 -

 Expressions involving addition and subtraction: Expressions containing both multiplication and addition/subtraction require applying the order of operations (PEMDAS/BODMAS).
-For example, consider 3x + 5x * 2.
+Take this: consider 3x + 5x * 2.
 Multiplication comes first, so we have 3x + 10x = 13x.

 -

 Factoring: The reverse of expanding is factoring, which involves expressing an expression as a product of simpler expressions.
-For instance, 6x + 9 can be factored as 3(2x + 3).
+To give you an idea, 6x + 9 can be factored as 3(2x + 3).
 Factoring is crucial in solving quadratic equations and other advanced algebraic problems.

 Illustrative Examples: Real-World Applications